 - Linking the System: Link the compiled AI Engine graph with the C/C++ kernels and RTL kernels onto a target platform.
-The process creates an XCLBIN file to load and run an AI Engine graph and PL kernels code in the target platform.
+The process creates an XSA file to package the system.

 v++ --packageprocess to gather the required files to configure and boot the system, to load and run the application, including the AI Engine graph and PL kernels.
 This builds the necessary package to run emulation and debug, or run your application on hardware.